daz4126/surge/README.md

 ### `$.element.append`

-Every element that can be accessed using the surge object has an `append` method that can be used to append HTML to it.
+Every element that can be accessed using the Surge object has an `append` method that can be used to append HTML to it.
 The dynamically added HTML fragment is provided as a string and becomes the last child of the element.
 For example the following code would append a list item to a list:

 ```html
 <main data-surge>